aarontburn/nexus-core/docs/getting_started/tutorial/webpage/1 WebpageSetup.md

 - `src/export-config.js`: A file containing export configurations for your module.
 Read the [Exporting](../ConfigurationAndExport.md) section for more details.
 - `src/module-info.json`: A file containing details about your module.
 Read the [Exporting](../ConfigurationAndExport.md) section for more details.
 - `src/process/`: The directory containing all code and assets for the process (backend).
-- `src/process/main.ts`: The entry point to your module and the main [Process](./2%20InternalProcess.md).
+  -  `/process/main.ts`: The entry point to your module and the main [Process](./2%20WebpageProcess.md).
 If you move or rename this file, ensure your changes are also reflected in `export-config.js` (read about [export-config.js](../../../api/export-config.js.md)).
+- `src/renderer/`: The directory containing all code and assets for the renderer (frontend).
+  - `renderer/index.html`: The default UI for your module.
+  - `renderer/renderer.ts`: The main logic file for the renderer.
+It listens for messages from the process and interacts with the DOM accordingly.
+  - `renderer/styles.css`: The styling for `index.html`.

 ---
 ### Next Steps:
-Now that you've understood how the project is laid out, visit the [Internal Process](./2%20InternalProcess.md) guide to learn how it works.
+Now that you've understood how the project is laid out, visit the [Webpage Process](./2%20WebpageProcess.md) guide to learn how it works.